mantidproject/mantid/Code/Mantid/docs/source/interfaces/Muon_ALC.rst

 Sections
-  Right-click on the blank area to add as many sections as needed to select the ranges to fit.
+  Right-click on the blank area to add as many sections as needed to select the different ranges to fit.
+Each section is coloured differently and can be modified by dragging the vertical lines.

 ?
   Shows this help page.

 Fit
   Fits the data.

+Baseline model
+  Graph where the original data and the model are displayed, together with the fitting ranges.

+Corrected data
+  Graph where the corrected data, i.e., the original data with the baseline subtracted, are displayed.
+These are the data passed to the PeakFitting step.

 Peak Fitting
 ~~~~~~~~~~~~

-In the Peak Fitting step, data with the baseline subtracted are shown in
+In the Peak Fitting step, the data with the baseline subtracted are shown in
 the right panel.
 The user can study the peaks of interest all with the same simple
 interface.
-To add a new peak, right-click on the Peaks region, then select
+To add a new peak, right-click on the **Peaks** region, then select
-*Add function* and choose among the different possibilities in the category Peak.
+**Add function** and choose among the different possibilities in the category Peak.
+Add as many peaks as needed.
+To activate the peak picker tool, click on one of
+the functions in the browser and then left-click on the graph near the peak's
+center while holding the Shift key.
+This will move the picker tool associated
+with the highlighted function to the desired location.
+To set the peak width,
+click and drag while holding Crtl.
+You can then tune the heigth by clicking on
+the appropriate point in the graph while holding Shift.
+Repeat the same steps
+with the rest of the functions in the browser and hit **Fit** to fit the peaks.

 .. figure:: ../images/ALCPeakFitting.png
    :align: center